 O. Ajilore, MD, PhD

-This seminar covers current biological hypotheses about the mind-to-brain relationship, the molecular regulation of brain function, and the mode of action of drugs typically used in the treatment of psychiatric disorders.
+This seminar covers current biological hypotheses of the etiologies of psychiatric disorders and the mode of action of therapies typically used in the treatment of psychiatric disorders.

 Introduction to Ethics and Forensic Psychiatry